 With its original period features, art deco themes, and sleek modernism the Town Hall Hotel is a quirky blend of different era styles.
 Funky lobby pieces such as the giant Godzilla floodlight, ram’s antlers, and designer chair pieces simultaneously are juxtaposed against the granite-wrought central staircase, traditional marble pillars, and mahogany furnishings.

 Accommodations here closer resemble pied-a-terres than hotel rooms.
 Even the studios are equipped with stocked kitchens, for guests who prefer to do some of their own cooking.
-Quirky touches include cozy sheepskin rugs and pet goldfish.
-With a Michelin-rated restaurant, cocktail bar, and option for a private chef in the room, the Town Hall Hotel provides a stylish scene for an affordable price.
+Quirky touches include cozy sheepskin rugs and rubber ducks in the bathrooms.
+With an upscale restaurant, cocktail bar, and option for a private chef in the room, the Town Hall Hotel provides a stylish scene for an affordable price.

 A five-minute walk from Bethnal Green tube station, in the heart of London’s artsy East End

 The East End is a creative, artsy neighborhood in London.
 Independent art galleries, awesome street art (both famous and anonymous), vintage clothing markets, and hip eateries all contribute to the local bohemian vibe.
-The hotel and apartments also happen to be close to the 2012 Summer Olympics stadium.
 While the location is slightly isolated from London's top central attractions, it is close to everything hip and trendy.